dixonaws/aws-cloudops-linux/content/introduction/_index.md

 2. Setup your laptop environment
 3. Established an AWS Account

-This chapter will give you a foundational introduction on ECS and the components involved to getting your services deployed to it.
+This chapter will give you a foundational introduction on Linux and EC2.
+By the end of this tutorial, you will have accomplished the following:

+1. Basic knowledge of EC2 - how to launch, terminate, login to an instance
+2. Installed software on a Linux instance in AWS
+3. Configured a network to allow access to an instance
+4. Added storage to an instance
+5. Understood the AWS global infrasteructure at a high level - regions and availabililty zones

 Please move on to the next section to begin.